jeremygeiss/grundlegend-config/README.md

 # grundlegend-emacs

 Fundamental emacs.
-Customizing emacs from a vanilla configuration.
+Customizing emacs from a vanilla configuration with help from System Crafters EMACS from Scratch.